 - Don’t overfill the machine, or use an “eco water” setting.
 For best results it is important to have the water level matched to the level of the load.
 An important part of the washing is the nappies knocking against each other and the water being able to move.
 Too much water and the nappies will float around on their own and not rub against each other enough – too little and the nappies will jam together and not move enough.

 - It is ok to add other items of laundry to this wash, but only things that are similar size (baby clothes, underwear, flannels for example are ok - but not towels and sheets as they will wrap the nappies and reduce the effectiveness of the wash)

 - Use the correct amount of detergent for the size of your load!
 (You don’t need special detergent, just use what you use for your household wash and follow the manufacturers recommended quantity for “heavily soiled”).
 It’s important to use sufficient to clean your nappies, but equally important not to use so much that a residue remains in the nappy to cause skin rashes or reduce the absorbency of your nappies.

 for any stubborn marks that you think might stain, you can give a quick rub with a bar of laundry soap or even hand soap, either before you put them in the bucket/basket or as you load them in to the machine.

-If you have any concerns or questions about the care of your nappies, please feel free to contact us.
+If you have any concerns or questions about the use or care of your nappies, please feel free to contact us.
 We are here to help!